supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**

-### Task 4: Install Azure Arc on an On-Premises Server.
+### Task 4: Install Azure Arc on an On-Premises Server

 In this task, you will install Azure Arc on an on-premises server to make onboarding easier.